-Compromised of violinists Daniel and Barbara Auner, violist Nikita Gerkusov, and cellist Konstantin Zelenin, the ensemble is performing regularly in various venues.
-Highlights of the 2019/20 season include the Brahms Saal of the Vienna Musikverein, the Schubert Saal of the Vienna Konzerthaus, the Arnold Schönberg Centre, the Ehrbar Hall, the chamber music hall of the Graz Congress (Ö1 music salon), the Allegro Vivo festival, the Pölzhalle Amstetten (AT); the Richard Strauss Festival Garmisch Partenkirchen, the Moers Festival and the ÖKF Berlin (DE); the Schubertiade Sion (Switzerland); the Ravenna Festival, the Festival Interationale di Quartetto di Fiesole, the Hofburg Brixen Bressanone (Italy); the Fundação Oscar Americano, USP, the Teatro Claudio Santoro (Brazil); the Fadjr Festival (Iran); the Yarmouk Cultural Center (Kuwait); the Polotsk Easter Festival (Belarus), the Salon Concerts Bratislava (SK); the Cartagena Music Festival (Colombia) and many others.
+Compromised of violinists Daniel and Barbara Auner, violist Nora Romanoff-Schwarzberg, and cellist Konstantin Zelenin, the ensemble is performing regularly in various venues.
+Recent highlights included the Brahms Saal of the Vienna Musikverein, the Great Hall and the Schubert Saal of the Vienna Konzerthaus, the Arnold Schönberg Centre, the Ehrbar Hall, the chamber music hall of the Graz Congress (Ö1 music salon), the Allegro Vivo festival, the Pölzhalle Amstetten (AT); the Richard Strauss Festival Garmisch Partenkirchen, the Moers Festival and the ÖKF Berlin (DE); the Schubertiade Sion (Switzerland); the Ravenna Festival, the Festival Interationale di Quartetto di Fiesole, the Hofburg Brixen Bressanone (Italy); the Fundação Oscar Americano, USP, the Teatro Claudio Santoro (Brazil); the Fadjr Festival (Iran); the Yarmouk Cultural Center (Kuwait); the Polotsk Easter Festival (Belarus), the Salon Concerts Bratislava (SK); the Cartagena Music Festival (Colombia) and many others.

 As strong advocates for outreach events and educational workshops, the Auner Quartett is actively searching to engage various communities in diverse ways.
-Member of the "Rhapsody in School" program founded by German pianist Lars Vogt, the quartet holds workshops in schools, making the often first approach to classical music for listeners a single-entry.
+The quartet holds workshops in schools, making the often first approach to classical music for listeners a single-entry.
 In a time of shrinking audiences, the group considers it a duty to personally address new listeners.
 Social work, often in collaboration with the Austrian Ministry for Foreign Affairs, included masterclasses and performances for numerous youth music programs in Peru, Brazil, Belize and South Africa.

 The Album with Simon Reitmaier on the Clarinet - featuring Clarinet Quintets by Mozart, Reger and Leitner has been highly appraised by its critics and has been released on the "Gramola" Label in February 2018.
-A portrait of the chamber music works by Johanna Doderer had be released on the "Capriccio" Label in 2019 and a new recording with string quartets from Egon Wellesz, Alexander von Zemlinsky and Anton von Webern will be released in spring 2021.
+A portrait of the chamber music works by Johanna Doderer had be released on the "Capriccio" Label in 2019 and a new recording with string quartets from Egon Wellesz, Alexander von Zemlinsky and Anton von Webern was released released in 2021.

 The Auner Quartett is a partner of the Viennese string manufacturer Thomastik Infeld, working closely on improvements of their outstanding products.
-Daniel plays on a violin by Giovanni Battista Guadagnini and the violist Nikita on an instrument by Giovanni Paolo Maggini, two generous loans from the collection of precious instruments of the Austrian National Bank.
+Daniel plays on a violin by Giovanni Battista Guadagnini, a generous loan from the collection of precious instruments of the Austrian National Bank.